 The death of a loved one is a natural, but difficult, part of life.
 Even when a death is expected, it is a very traumatic and stressful.
 Grief and bereavement are very personal; no one grieves the same.

 Grief is defined by how you feel inside about the death and your emotional response to a loss; for example, your thoughts, emotions and feelings.
-Your feelings may range from shock, disbelief, anger sadness, and a mixture of any number of these, or other, emotions.
+Your feelings may range from shock, disbelief, anger sadness, and a mixture of any number of these.

 Mourning is how grief is expressed and is the beginning of the adaptation to life after a loss.
 This physical grief may cause trouble eating, sleeping, digestive troubles, pains, low energy levels and memory problems.
 There may be anxiety about the future, finances, a change in role, or a change in family structure.